Updated 2019 03 10

 Why does anyone think that fanning a massive media campaign that appears to be once more gathering momentum will serve justice by substituting mob appeal and public pressure for equitable justice?
 Will self-appointed, non-elected arbiters be reasonably good substitutes for elected and respected judges and state governors?
 If that is the case, then why not work to abolish law and order, to substitute a system of mob justice administered through trials by social media, so as to put the administration of justice directly into the hands of the people?

-Who needs justice, law and order, when the will of the mob will do – triggered and steered by people who make profitable careers out of attention seeking?
+Who needs justice, law and order, when the will of the mob will do – triggered and steered by people who made attention seeking into profitable careers?